sakkarose/vie_wpa2_pw/README.md

 * **rockyou_wpa2.txt** - A modified version of the classic Rockyou wordlist optimized for WPA2 password attacks (original source: Kali Linux 2021.3).

-* **vie-common_date.txt** -  Combined common Vietnamese possible date-related formats.
+* **vie-common_date.txt** -  Combined common Vietnamese date-related formats dictionary.
 Generated and optimized using CDate_gen.py.
+This includes:
-  - DDMMYYYY & MMDDYYYY as legit days 1970 to 2025.
+  - Days from 1970 to 2025 in DDMMYYYY & MMDDYYYY formats.
-  - YYYY+yyyy with both being years from 1970 to 2025.
+  - Every combinations of 2 random years from 1970 to 2025 in YYYY+yyyy format.
-  - DDMM+ddmm with both being possible date in a year.
+  - Every combinations of 2 random date in a year in DDMM+ddmm MMDD+mmdd formats.

 * **vie-phonenumber_main.txt** - Replaced by .rule file.